Milk Drop Coronet: Reception and legacy

-Art critic Ken Johnson, writing for The New York Times in 2001, called the photograph an "uncannily beautiful image" and compared Edgerton's work to Eadward Muybridge's photography.
+Art critic Ken Johnson, writing for The New York Times in 2001, called the photograph an "uncannily beautiful image" and compared Edgerton's work to Eadweard Muybridge's photography.
 In 2016, the photograph was included in Time magazine's 100 Photographs: The Most Influential Images of All Time.
 The corresponding article read that the picture "proved that photography could advance human understanding of the physical world."

 Mathematicians Martin Golubitsky and Ian Stewart used the photograph to illustrate the phenomenon of symmetry-breaking in their 1992 book Fearful symmetry: is God a geometer?